semanticClimate/internship_sC/Project_Layout.md

 explored various models that might help in extracting the keywords (kryBERT, YAKE),tried using them
 ### FRIDAY(23-05-2025)
 used YAKE and got some of the keywords, attached the code and wordlist obtained **Keyword_Extractor**.
 But those are also not the main keywords that are needed.
+### MONDAY(26-05-2025)
+Successfully extracted the keywords from the IPCC WG2 AR6 Chapter 4-water. checked if there are any  irrelevant and simple words,started to work on the dictionary.
+### TUESDAY(27-05-2025)
+Documented the process for extracting the keywords.